 The Plantronics BackBeat Go 810 are decent wireless over-ears for most use cases.
 They have great audio reproduction and are suitable for a wide variety of music genres.
 They offer over 20 hours of continuous playback, which is great, and their control scheme is very responsive and easy to use.
 Unfortunately, their noise cancelling feature is disappointing and won’t perform as well as other ANC headphones in this price range.
+Some users have also reported that their unit's headband cracks or breaks over time, which is disappointing.
 On the upside, they have an amazing wireless range and also provide 3 hours of playback for only 10 minutes of charging, which is very useful.

 The Plantronics BackBeat Go 810 are good looking headphones.
 They have a nice matte finish which has a high-end feel, and their copper headband gives them a premium look.
 They have decently thick ear cup padding and have a fairly similar design to that of the BackBeat Pro 2.
 They come in three different colors: Graphite Black, Navy Blue, and Bone White.

 The BackBeat Go 810 are fairly comfortable, but the cups are a bit small and shallow, which won’t be ideal for everyone.
 Also, they might be tight and have an unnatural fit on larger heads.
 The padding is decently thick and soft, and the headphones are lightweight, which is good.
 The headband is also decently padded, so you shouldn’t feel too much pressure on the top of your head.
 You can wear these for a while, but some may feel fatigue rather quickly.